In your study of the Friulian language, you have come to the fiftieth and final chapter of the book of Genesis. Tombis di Jacop means burial of Jacob.

 In more literal form, a faserin un lament che no si ricuardavisi un compagn can be understood as they made a lamentation that one was not remembering a similar one.

-Vocabulary: muart (dead), metisi cuintri di (to turn against), tornâ il mâl (to return the evil), mandâ a dî (to send word), prin di murî (before dying), fâ une racomandazion (to make an admonition), perdonâ (to forgive, to pardon), il delit (offence, crime), il pecjât (sin), metisi a vaî (to start to cry), sintî (to hear), presentâsi di persone (to present oneself in person), il sclâf (slave), vê pôre (to be afraid), forsit (perhaps), cjapâ il puest di (to take the place of), distinâ di fâ (to devise to do; also destinâ), savê (to know), voltâ (to transform, to turn), voltâ in ben (to turn into good), salvâ la vite (to save one’s life), pensâ par (to take care of), consolâ (to console), il cûr (heart), spalancâ (to open wide), fevelâ a cûr spalancât (to speak with an open heart).
+Vocabulary: muart (dead), metisi cuintri di (to turn against), tornâ il mâl (to return the evil), mandâ a dî (to send word), prin di murî (before dying), fâ une racomandazion (to make an admonition), perdonâ (to forgive, to pardon), il delit (offence, crime), il pecjât (sin), metisi a vaî (to start to cry), sintî (to hear), presentâsi di persone (to present oneself in person), il sclâf (slave), vê pôre (to be afraid), forsit (perhaps), cjapâ il puest di (to take the place of), distinâ di fâ (to determine to do; also destinâ), savê (to know), voltâ (to transform, to turn), voltâ in ben (to turn into good), salvâ la vite (to save one’s life), pensâ par (to take care of), consolâ (to console), il cûr (heart), spalancâ (to open wide), fevelâ a cûr spalancât (to speak with an open heart).

 Note the use of the coniuntîf imperfet in verse 15: e se Josef si metès cuintri di nô e nus tornàs dut il mâl che i vin fat (what if Joseph should turn against us and return to us all the evil that we have done to him)?
 E se and the beginning of this sentence is to be understood as meaning what if.